>TOPICS

 If Krishna were to appear as a lawyer debating for a client who is being tried for a murder and pleaded the defense set out by him in the Bhagavad-Gita there is not the slightest doubt, that he would be sent to the lunatic asylum.
 41

-The second dogma defended in the Bhagavad Gita is Chaturvarnya (Sanskrit: the four castes; Chatur: four; Varna: type, order, color, class).
+The second dogma defended in the Bhagavad Gita is Chaturvarna (Sanskrit: the four castes; Chatur: four; Varna: type, order, color, class).
 According to the Bhagavat Gita, the four castes are created by God and are therefore sacrosanct.
 The Gita offers a philosophical basis for the theory that the castes are based on inherited human character traits.

 Counter-reformation